pkarsy/rcCalibrator/README.md

 - A lot of projects don't need any accuracy of RC oscillator.
 - **Much faster startup from sleep mode.** This is the reason this project exists.
-I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial, and wakes up from an incoming
+I have a project where the MCU is in sleep, it is connected to a GSM modem with hardware serial(UART), and wakes up from an incoming SMS.
- SMS.
 Here is the message it receives when it uses a crystal<br/>
 **"*%&%^$^&%*&%&*%^*&^567 ,"pkar","17/06/18,00:10:41+12"**<br/>
 The crystal needs a lot of time to stabilize it's frequency.
 As you can